Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 After you’ve fulfilled the sale, get a review on the product, then send them a reminder on the offer that you sent in the first email (if they haven’t used it yet).

 After a while, you can remind them about the product review that they failed to give.
 Add another email trigger for days later and send another offer of products that you think they’ll buy.
 Afterward, send the discount reminder again in another email.

 The key to working these emails is spacing them out.
 If you bombard them, you’ll see them unsubscribing from your list.
 You don’t want that.
 The sequence I wrote above can take 40 days to go through all.
 There’s no need to rush it.

 Set Up A First Time Customer Series

-It’s cheaper to turn first-time customers into repeat buyers than having to convert freshers.
+It’s cheaper to turn first-time customers into repeat buyers than to convert freshers.
 After the receipt email, you should have emails in the sequence that get them to trust you.
-Set up an appreciation email and content emails for how-tos on what they bought and other content.
+Set up appreciation emails and content emails for how-tos on what they bought and other content.

 Have Repeat Customer Series